cculma/UG100/README.md

 ### Competitive aligment

-The refernece genome is already phased
+The refernece genome is already phased, the most direct method is to trat the four haplotypes as distinct chromosomes during aligment.
+Align the four haplotype reference genome (32 LD groups) using the same pipeline and comapre the results.